-Read more about the efforts planned for the next few years in the following document:
+You can read more about the efforts planned for the next few years in the Work environment policy.

 A student health and safety representative is appointed by the student unions, with the same rights as the main health and safety representatives to participate in HSE (health, safety, environment) committees and safety inspections.